Systems#

 3. Hydrothermal systems for fuel and fertilizer production from wet organic wastes

-4. Modular encapsulated two-stage anaerobic biological system
+4. Modular encapsulated two-stage anaerobic biological (METAB) system

 • Manuscript: Zhang et al., Sustainable design of a modular anaerobic system for distributed energy recovery from industrial wastewaters, In Prep.